I'm going on a trip to ATHENS in 2025

 El heart of the city of Athens and the favorite place of the Athenians.
 Without a doubt, it is one of the places they boast most.
 A place always busy and very happy, where any day you can enjoy the concerts of music that are organized.

-Without leaving it, in addition, you find the building of Parliament or the tomb of the unknown soldier, who is guarded, 24 hours a day, by two guards dressed in a suit, curious at least.
+Without leaving it, in addition, you find the building of Parliament or the tomb of the unknown soldier, who is guarded, 24 hours a day, by two guards dressed in a suit, curious to say the least.
+Many tourists take a photo with them, as do those who visit Buckingham Palace in London.

-And if you are one of those who like to visit the shops of the towns you visit, this is undoubtedly the best area to do it, since the commercial lung and some of the most important stores are around this square.
+Also found in this square is the luxurious hotel Grande Bretagne, preferred by great personalities.
+And if you are one of those who likes to explore the shops of the towns you visit, without a doubt this is the best area to do so, since the commercial lung and some of the most important stores are around this square.

 Plaka neighborhood